Cần Giờ Mangrove Forest

-Cần Giờ Biosphere Reserve (Khu dự trữ sinh quyển rừng ngập mặn Cần Giờ) is a wetland located 40 km southeast coastal area of Ho Chi Minh City.
+Cần Giờ Biosphere Reserve (Vietnamese: Khu dự trữ sinh quyển rừng ngập mặn Cần Giờ) or simply known as Mangrove Forest (Rừng Sác) is a wetland located at the eponymous coastal district that 40 km southeast away from the centre of Ho Chi Minh City.
 This reserve has been listed as a biosphere reserve by UNESCO.
 The site is an important wildlife sanctuary in Vietnam as it is characterized by a wetland biosystem dominated by mangrove and many rare species.

 The forest's area is 75740 ha, with over 150 botanical species.

 Biodiversity value

 The major habitat types found at Cần Giờ include planted mangroves with 20,000 ha cover, and naturally regenerated mangroves with 7,000 ha.
 Moreover, there have been a total of 18 molluscs, 27 crustaceans, 45 fish, and three amphibian species recorded at the site.
 Saltwater crocodiles used to live in the wild here and are now in the protected area.
 Also, Dugong has been reported to appear seasonally in seagrass beds at the protected area, although these reports have not been confirmed.
 The intertidal mudflats and sandbanks at the biosphere reserve are an important habitat for migratory shorebirds.

 With diverse habitat and biodiversity values, Cần Giờ is considered as the 'green lungs' for Ho Chi Minh City to absorb carbon dioxide and pollutants.